PottierLoic/VBoy/ROADMAP.md

 # Roadmap

-Find a way to stop repeating cpu.pc++ for every case, maybe put it in the respecting functions ?
+Find a way to stop repeating cpu.pc++ for every case, maybe put it in each respecting functions ?

+Leave the FlagsRegister struct and only work with u8, set/reset them with the corresponding cpu functions

 Implement the following cpu instructions that act on register data: